FScholsen/flist-ui/README.md

 # Installation procedure

 These are the steps I followed from scratch to have everything running.
-It includes repo creation, adding the dependencies, create and publish your first package.
+It includes:

+- creation of the repository and package
+- installation of the dependencies
+- configuration of the toolchain
+- creation and publicshing of your first package

-_You should not run those commands in your cloned local repo._
+_Note: You should not run those commands in your cloned local repo._
-_Instead, start from scratch: create a new dir and follow the steps_
+_Instead, start from scratch: create a new directory and follow the steps._

 - Create a new directory for the project: `mkdir flist-ui && cd flist-ui`
 - Create a new git repo: `git init`